sajjadGG/book-python/devsecops/ci-cd/ui.rst

 * WebDriver is designed in a simpler and more concise programming interface along with addressing some limitations in the Selenium-RC API.
 * WebDriver is a compact Object Oriented API when compared to Selenium1.0
 * It drives the browser much more effectively and overcomes the limitations of Selenium 1.x which affected our functional test coverage, like the file upload or download, pop-ups and dialogs barrier
-* WebDriver overcomes the limitation of Selenium RC's Single Host origin policy
+* WebDriver overcomes the limitation of Selenium RC Single Host origin policy

 WebDriver is the name of the key interface against which tests should be written in Java, the implementing classes one should use are listed as below: